 American democracy over the last generation has had one defining attribute: extreme partisan polarization.
-We have not seen the intensity of political conflict and the radical separation between the two major political parties that characterizes our age since the late 19th century.
-Moreover, this dramatic polarization, though perhaps now so familiar as to be taken for granted, is actually relatively recent.
+We have not seen the intensity of political conflict and the radical separation between the two major political parties that characterizes our age since the late 19th century.1 Moreover, this dramatic polarization, though perhaps now so familiar as to be taken for granted, is actually relatively recent.
 Only over the past generation has it emerged.
-Before then, most of 20th century American politics, while driven by its own conflicts (particularly the first term of the New Deal), had nothing like the political-party polarization that arose and has endured throughout our era.
+Before then, most of 20th century American politics, while driven by its own conflicts, had nothing like the political-party polarization that arose and has endured throughout our era.
 As one of the best popular books on the subject puts it, on major issues now nearly all Republicans and Democrats "line up against each other with regimented precision, like nineteenth-century armies that marched shoulder to shoulder onto the battlefield."2 Even in the Senate, the most conservative Democrat is now more liberal than the most liberal Republican.
-The parties have become pure distillations of themselves.
+The parties have become purer distillations of themselves.
 They are internally more unified and coherent, and externally more distant from each other, than anytime over the last 100 years.
-A center in American politics has all but disappeared.3
+A center in America's governance institutions has all but disappeared.3

 Politics as partisan warfare: that is our world.
 Nor is this extreme polarization limited to the halls of Congress.
-Assessing citizen views about politics is trickier than gauging voting records in Congress, but at least by some measures, Americans as a whole have become dramatically more partisan and polarized over the last generation, too.4 Take, for
+Assessing citizen views about politics is trickier than gauging voting records in Congress, but at least by some measures, Americans as a whole have become dramatically